lrascao/lrascao.github.io/_drafts/tcp-connection-handover-in-the-erlang-vm.md

 ### The nitty-gritty

 All code is available on github on a OTP fork (https://github.com/lrascao/otp/tree/feature/tcp_connection_handover).
-The main blocks for this are:
+A pull request to the OTP is also pending, i'm not expecting it to be merged as it is  a radical change from the current architecture, this is meant mainly as an learning exercise of the Erlang VM.
+The main blocks for the feature are:
 - The passfd driver
 - EPMD handover command
 - Node aliases in the Erlang VM

+### Passfd Driver